plovercode/course-python-geospatial/notebooks/11-xarray-intro.md

 In this excercise, we will convert the data to floats within the data range 0 -> 1 so we can plot it as RGB values.

 - Read the data file and assign to a variable `gent`.
+Read the original raw data without masking.
 - Try to plot it with the `imshow()` method.
-- Convert the array to a float array and call it `gent_f`.
+- Convert the array to a float array, switch values equal to 65535 into NaN-values and call the result `gent_f`.
-- Now divide the array by 65536 to get our data in a [0-1] range.
+- Now divide the array by 65535 to get our data in a [0-1] range.
 - Plot the result with the `imshow()` method.

 <details><summary>Hints</summary>

 * To convert the data type of an array, you can use the `astype()` method.
-In this case you might as well opt to have the `mask_and_scale=true` as this will do the float conversion already.
+* The `.where()` method is very useful to convert all values not according to the condition into NaN values
 * Masking out part of the data based on a condition can be done with the `where()` method.

 </details>